Educating your child out of school

 Your responsibilities if you take your child out of school

 Your first responsibility is to make sure that you have made arrangements for your child to receive an education that meets the statutory requirements.
-This means that any arrangements you make must provide efficient full-time education suitable to the age, ability and aptitude of your child.
+This means that any arrangements you make must provide equivalent, efficient full-time education suitable to the age, ability and aptitude of your child.
 This includes any special educational needs that your child might have.

 Finding out more